mmbase/didactor/didactor/trunk/README.txt

 This results in a war in distro/target (and in your maven repository).

-This war can be deployed like an mmbase war.
+This war can be deployed and configured like an mmbase war.
+E.g. the database may be configured in the 'context xml'.

+TODO: Perhaps look into jetty:run and tomcat:run for a fully fledged running example.

 === CUSTOM BUILD ===

 - Take the distro/pom.xml as an example, and make something like that for your own site.

-- For more complicated sites, with customized 'components' and perhaps 'providers' you can also take pom.xml as an example, and a make a build with more stages.
+- For more complicated sites, with customized 'components' and perhaps 'providers' you can also take pom.xml in this directory as an example, and a make a build with more stages.

 Didactor support 'tree-including' to override virtually any JSP in the components with your own